We will strive to facilitate creative, effective programming that addresses the immediate

 our priorities and approaches in hope of being more pro-active in both comprehensive program

 coverage, as well as innovation.

-a positive difference in the lives of these children.
-We hope to help “shrink” the problem.
+positive difference in the lives of children.